-13.5 kms of classic & skate trails.
+13.5 Kms of skate and classic trails.
+Intermediate to Advanced terrain with lots of hills.
 1.5 km lit loop for night skiing: lights come on at dusk, stay on until 9pm.
-Very challenging, technical trails.
 Right in the Village of Haliburton on Fleming College Drive.

-12.5 kms of classic & skate trails – easy to intermediate – on County Road #14 on the way to Eagle Lake.
+12.5 Kms of skate and classic trails.
+Beginner to Intermediate terrain with rolling hills – on County Road #14 on the way to Eagle Lake.

-5 kms of classic & skate trails – easy to intermediate – dog friendly – 12 Mile Lake Road off of Hwy #35 between Minden & Carnarvon.
+7.5 Kms of skate and classic trails.
+Intermediate terrain.
+Dog friendly – 12 Mile Lake Road off of Hwy #35 between Minden & Carnarvon.

 The Frost Centre – Ski Trails

 Cliff-top lookouts and spectacular ice falls, catch a glimpse of wildlife such as moose, deer, owls, martens, grouse and much more.
 Experience a winter wonderland of rugged Canadian Shield, majestic hardwood forests, old growth white pine, hemlock and yellow birch.
 Current Conditions